-If you become unable to work, your employer will pay at least 70% of your income up to a maximum of 2 years.
+If you become unable to work due to invalidity, your employer will pay at least 70% of your income up to a maximum of 104 weeks.
 If you no longer have an employer but are covered by the scheme of employee insurances, the UWV (Employee Insurance Agency) pays the sickness benefit (via the Sickness Benefits Act).
 After 104 weeks of illness, you may be eligible for a WIA-benefit, which is the invalidity benefit.

 WIA is the Dutch abbreviation for the Act on Work and Income according to Work Capacity.
 The WIA-benefit is the benefit you receive if, due to illness or disability, you cannot work or earn less than your previous income from work.